-JINR has a unique experimental base (the IBR-2 pulse reactor and the DRIBs-III accelerator complex) for conducting basic and applied research in the field of condensed matter physics and related fields (biology, medicine, materials science, etc.) aimed at studying the structure and properties of nanosystems and new materials, biological objects and biotechnologies.
-Since the previous seven-year plan, the studies of condensed matter have been supplemented with optical methods, in particular, based on the Raman microspectrometer "CARS".
+JINR has a unique experimental base (the IBR-2 pulsed reactor and the DRIBs-III accelerator complex) for conducting basic and applied research in the field of condensed matter physics and related fields (biology, medicine, materials science, etc.) aimed at studying the structure and properties of nanosystems and new materials, biological objects and biotechnologies.
+Since the previous Seven-Year Plan, the studies of condensed matter have been supplemented with optical methods, in particular, based on the Raman microspectrometer CARS.